• Skip to primary navigation

 If the icon next to the timeframe is colored, the prices for that timeframe can be seen and edited in the preview window on the right.

 When MetaTrader 4 downloads data, it downloads 1-minute data, then translates that into the other timeframes.
-Keep in mind that MT4 gets the data from MetaQuotes (the creators of Metatrader), not your broker.

-So if you want to get broker specific data or you want to get more historical data than what MetaQuotes provides, then you will have to import a custom file.
-Contact your broker to get this data or you can find a third party like Snapdragon Systems to get a custom data file.
+So if you want to get broker specific data or you want to get more historical data than what MetaQuotes provides, then you will have to use a broker-specific version of MT4, or import a custom file.

 By double-clicking on the time frames with the gray icons, it will take a few seconds to generate the preview for the prices for that time frame.
 The number of records is shown at the top of the screen.